sbslee/streamlit-openai/README.md

 - Vision capabilities for processing image inputs
 - File input support for richer interactions
 - Fully customizable chat interface, including model selection, temperature, and more
+- Support for saving and retrieving chat history

 # Table of Contents
 - [Installation](#installation)